vuxcode/pr1-project-Livraan/README.md

 > I have finally found a way to make the start button work as expected.
 I'm now moving forward to the actual quiz.

 > After many days, hours and nights I have finally progressed with the actual quiz.
 I have followed a tutorial that did exactly what I was looking for.
 Some things i'm gonna change because I don't want it to look exactly like that and it would be copying.
 Now I can begin to store all the questions and look at maybe adding some functions.
 Maybe a restart button?

+> Made some more CSS to the actual quiz.
+Began to look at a restart button but can't figure out how to make it work.
+Will write in the questions when i have created the restart button.

 > Links:
 >